GreptimeTeam/docs/docs/changelog/biweekly-report/2022-12-16-biweekly-report.md

 [Have a Grep Time, Making the Most of 2023 - GreptimeDB Roadmap for Next Year | Greptime Blog](https://greptime.com/blogs/2022-11-29-have-a-grep-time-making-the-most-of-2023.html)

 This roadmap presents goals our team is working on and concepts we have for our shared community.
 It gives people a sense of what to expect in GreptimeDB over the next 6 months.
-Furthermore, it helps provide "starting points" for how to get involved, and a sense of what kind of projects we are looking for.
+Furthermore, it provides a "starting points" for how to get involved, and a sense of what kind of projects we are looking for.

 [This Time, for Real: GreptimeDB is now open source | Greptime Blog](https://greptime.com/blogs/2022-11-15-this-time-for-real.html)